subzero76/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is **2304**

-2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+2. Fill all the missing values in the dataset with the mean for that 5-minute interval
 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r